fresha/strong_migrations/README.md

 - checking if your migrations are removing columns
 - checking if your migrations are removing tables
-- mark `safety assured do: drop table(:posts)` or multiline when you're sure it's safe ... tbd
+- mark `safety assured do: drop table(:posts)` or multiline when you're sure it's safe
+- check if default is a function when altering a table ... tbd

 ## How to install